Back to the home page

 Once the pool is full or the RAM is exhausted, the least recently used page is decompressed and written to the swap on the hard disk, as if it had not been intercepted at all.
 After that page has been dumped into the disk swap, the compressed version in the RAM pool will be deleted, thus freeing up the space it took in the RAM.

 By default, zswap is switched off.
-When switched on, it uses up to 20 percent of the RAM memory by default (don't increase that above 40, because higher percentages might not leave enough RAM for general use).
+When switched on, it uses up to 20 percent of the RAM memory by default.
+In my how-to, you'll also learn how to set that maximum at 30 percent, which virtually "increases" your system memory a lot (don't increase that maximum above 40 percent, because higher maximum percentages might not leave enough RAM for uncompressed use).

 The price you pay for turning on zswap, is twofold: